The Best Camp Coffee Makers: Our Favorite Ways to Brew Coffee While Camping

 Mt.
 Hagen

 This German brand of organic fair-trade instant coffee has been Megan’s go-to choice whenever we go backpacking.
 It’s reasonably priced but offers a very well-balanced cup of instant coffee.
-This is what she drank for 19 days on the John Muir Trail, and would drink it for 19 more!
-It is available in individual packets or in bulk sizing.
+She drank it for 19 days on the John Muir Trail and would drink it for 19 more!
+It is available in individual packets or bulk sizing.

 Verve Seabright product image